getappmap/appmap-js/docs/reference/appmap-client-cli.md

                                             exists    [boolean] [default: false]
       --source-dir                          root directory of the application
                                             source code  [string] [default: "."]
-      --delete-unreferenced,                whether to delete AppMaps from base --delete-unchanged                    and head that are unreferenced by the change report    [default: true]
+      --delete-unreferenced,                whether to delete AppMap Data from --delete-unchanged                    base and head that are unreferenced by the change report    [default: true]
       --report-removed                      whether to report removed findings,
                                             such as removed API routes, resolved